 We talk about the City Deal levering in over £3 billion of private sector investment over 20 years.
 Already we are seeing this happen, with many new housing, retail and industrial developments arising from the City Deal funded improvements to transport connections and land remediation.
-Last year, for example, further significant private sector investment was announced on the back of the £190 million City Deal roads plans at Ravenscraig in North Lanarkshire, once one of Europe's largest derelict sites.
-This additional investment will help its impressive transformation to continue.

-Recent high profile announcements such as Barclays and Channel 4 are demonstrating a real confidence in the city region.
+High profile announcements such as Barclays and Channel 4 are demonstrating a real confidence in the city region.
 The Barclays deal is the most significant inward investment ever made in Glasgow, with a new build campus set to bring 2,500 new jobs and breathe new life into an area south of the river.
 Our success to date has been significant and while there is no doubt there will be challenges ahead, we are confident we will continue to do even better.